The Perfect 2 Days in Arches National Park Itinerary

 If Arches is a stop on a longer road trip such as from Denver to Moab and you need to rent a car for this trip you can browse Rentalcars.com to find deals across major suppliers.
 Alternatively, check out Outdoorsy if you prefer to rent an RV or campervan.

-It’s also worth noting that there is a fee to enter the national park.
+It’s also worth noting that there is a fee to enter the park.
 If you plan to visit a few of the US national parks in a year, it can be worth purchasing the America the Beautiful Pass which grants access to all parks in the US National Park Service for one small fee.

 Driving through Arches National Park

-2 Days in Arches National Park Itinerary
+2-Day Arches National Park Itinerary

 The Courthouse Towers in Arches